Checklist8 min

 • Enable real-time notifications for your 3 highest-intent keywords (competitor alternatives, direct recommendation requests)

-• Choose your notification channel: email, Slack, or both
+• Choose your notification channel: email, Slack, or both.
+See our guide on Buska Slack lead alerts for the full Slack setup

 • Set quiet hours if needed (avoid getting alerts at 2am)